Summary

 Key Facts

-- Enshrined Deities: Emperor Ojin (応神天皇), Empress Jingu (神功皇后), and Himegami (比売神).
+- Enshrined Deities: Emperor Ojin, Empress Jingu, and Himegami

 Ichinomiya Status in Sagami (Quick Note)

-In the old system, Samukawa Jinja (寒川神社) was the official Ichinomiya of Sagami Province.
+In the old system, Samukawa Shrine (寒川神社) was the official Ichinomiya of Sagami Province.
 During the Kamakura period (1185–1333), when Kamakura became the political center of Japan, Tsurugaoka Hachimangu also came to be regarded as an Ichinomiya of Sagami due to its strong connection with the shogunate.

 History in Brief